 Socialbots, single sign-on

-Proc.
-8th ACM Workshop on Artificial Intelligence and Security
+Proc. of 15th ACM Asia Conference on Computer and Communications Security

 Yazan Boshmaf, Dionysios Logothetis, Georgos Siganos, Jorge Lería, Jose Lorenzo, Matei Ripeanu, and Konstantin Beznosov